Delaware Fightin' Blue Hens: Women's basketball

 The 2000–01 Delaware team finished 26–5 overall and 17–1 in the America East Conference (where they were members from 1991 to 2001, before joining the CAA), and finished first in the regular season and won the conference tournament to qualify for their first NCAA bid.
 In the 2001 NCAA Women's Division I Basketball Tournament, they lost to the NC State Wolfpack team coached by the late Hall of Fame women's coach Kay Yow 76–57 in the first round.
-The 2006–07 Delaware team finished 26–5 overall and 16–2 in the CAA (3rd place) and earned a bid to the 2007 NCAA Women's Division I Basketball Tournament where they lost to the Michigan State Spartans coached by Joanne P. McCallie, who went on to coach at Duke from 2007-2020, by a score of 69–58.
+The 2006–07 Delaware team finished 26–5 overall and 16–2 in the CAA (3rd place) and earned a bid to the 2007 NCAA Women's Division I Basketball Tournament where they lost to the Michigan State Spartans coached by Joanne P. McCallie, who went on to coach at Duke from 2007 to 2020, by a score of 69–58.

 The women's basketball team went undefeated in CAA play in the 2011–12 and 2012–13 seasons under head coach Tina Martin and All-American and future two-time WNBA MVP Elena Delle Donne.
 The 2011–12 team finished went 31–2 and undefeated in CAA play (18–0) to win the conference championship.
 They also won the CAA tournament to qualify for the CAA's automatic bid to the NCAA tournament, where the Fightin' Blue Hens won their first-round game against Arkansas–Little Rock (Note: Now athletically branded as Little Rock.)
 73–42 before losing in the second round to Kansas 70–64.
 This win over UALR was the first by a Delaware women's team in NCAA tournament history.
 The 2012–13 team finished 32–4 overall, ranked #15 in the final AP poll.
 The 2012–13 team went undefeated in CAA play and also won the CAA tournament to qualify for the CAA's automatic bid to the NCAA tournament, where the Blue Hens won their first and second-round games against West Virginia (66–53) and North Carolina (78–69) before losing in the round of 16 to Kentucky (69–62).
 The 2012–23 team featured three seniors — Delle Donne (3,039 points, 5th all time in women's college basketball and a record at Delaware), Lauren Carra, and Danielle Parker (1,064 rebounds, also a career record at Delaware) — who scored 1,000 points during their careers, and point guard specialist Kayla Miller.
 This senior class, which includes Chelsea Craig and Jaquetta May, won more games (104) than any senior class in Delaware women's basketball history, and won two CAA championships.

 Delaware women's cumulative NCAA tournament record is 3–4, the three wins being by the group of seniors Elena Delle Donne, Lauren Carra, Danielle Parker, Kayla Miller, Chelsea Craig and Jaquetta May who won 104 games together (some missing some games due to injuries).